 With kindly support Brilliant Classics – The Netherlands.

 The installation (300 cm x 250 cm x 300 cm): In a small, all-black “box room,” the figure of the dreaming Joachim squats on a pedestal as a three-dimensionally reproduced sculpture, which in turn has been digitally processed as a 3D print.
 In analogy to the “angel” of the fresco, a flat screen (free-hanging, slanted, with image surface facing Joachim) is mounted laterally, on the left under the ceiling.
-The monitor shows a video painting on which images from various media documentaries on the subject of “surveillance and tracking systems” (without sound) have been processed to such an extent that only fragile image segments can be perceived behind a slowly moving play of color and light.
+The monitor shows a video painting on which images from various media documentaries on the subject of “surveillance, tracking and AI systems” (without sound) have been processed to such an extent that only fragile image segments can be perceived behind a slowly moving play of color and light.
 To be heard in 2-channel stereo will be the composition by Arvo Pärt “Spiegel im Spiegel”, in the version cello-piano by Sebastian Klinger (cello) and Jürgen Kruse (piano), published by: Brilliant Classics, 2010.

 Studio View